yosef0H4/piperanywhere/README.md

 - **Most of the code** was generated and refined with AI assistance
 - **My contribution** was primarily project assembly, testing, and documentation

-This is a testament to the power of open-source collaboration and modern AI-assisted development.
+This is a testament to the power of open-source collaboration.
 The real heroes are the original library authors and the open-source community.

 ---